 Recipient of the Connecticut Law Tribune's "2015 New Leaders of the Law" award

-Named to the Super Lawyers "Connecticut Rising Stars" list since 2013 in the area of business litigation
+Named to the Super Lawyers "Connecticut Rising Stars" list from 2013-2020 in the area of business litigation

 - Successfully tried breach of contract action to judgment in Connecticut Superior Court concerning failure to pay for purchase of recycled plastics originating from Haiti and Jamaica for delivery to recycling mill in Malaysia and refuted claims that delivered materials were defective.